 Refrigerate for 30 mins to set.
 Enjoy!

-And if making a parfait seems too daunting right now, you can always just layer everything in a bowl for a super easy version of this sweet and sour dessert!
+If making a parfait seems too daunting right now, you can always layer everything in a bowl for a super easy version of this sweet and sour dessert!

 P.S.
 What’s your favourite way to enjoy plums?